Interstate 440 (Arkansas): Route description

 To avoid repeating the disturbance of the Fourche Creek floodplain by a causeway section of I-30 (including what is now the I-30/I-440/I-530 interchange), most of I-440 between I-30 and the exit leading to the airport is an extended bridge through the floodplain, crossing Fourche Creek several times.

 History

 The idea of I-440 was first proposed in 1941.

 I-440 is part of a planned full loop around the metropolitan area, together with I-430.
-Part of that effort, an extended route from I-440's east end at I-40 to US 67/US 167, opened in 2003 as AR 440 and is also part of the North Belt Freeway project.
+Part of that effort, an extended route from I-440's east end at I-40 to US 67/US 167, opened in 2003 as Highway 440 and is also part of the North Belt Freeway project.
 However, completing the North Belt Freeway to I-430 has been put on hold after its cost was estimated at over $600 million.
+After previously being approved by the American Association of State Highway and Transportation Officials (AASHTO) and the Federal Highway Administration (FHWA), the Arkansas Department of Transportation (ARDOT) officially updated the designation of AR 440 to part of I-440 on August 19, 2025.